rhythmbhiwani/pokeapp/README.md

 ## Overview

 PokeApp is a web application that allows users to search for Pokemon using the PokeAPI.
-It provides an intuitive interface to search, view, and explore Pokémon details.
+It provides an intuitive interface to search, view, and explore Pokemon details.
 The app is built using the MERN (MongoDB, Express, React, Node.js) stack.

 ## Features

 - **Homepage:**
-  - Search bar to find Pokémon by name.
+  - Search bar to find Pokemon by name.
-  - A random Pokémon card displayed daily per user.
+  - A random Pokemon card displayed daily per user.
 - **Search Results Page:**
-  - Displays a list of Pokémon matching the user’s search.
+  - Displays a list of Pokemon matching the user’s search.
   - Searches in the database first; if not found, fetches from PokeAPI.
 - **Details Page:**
-  - Displays all attributes of a selected Pokémon.
+  - Displays all attributes of a selected Pokemon.
   - Searches in the database first; if not found, fetches from PokeAPI.

 ## Tech Stack